lxgr-linux/pokete/README.md

 - Do't be offended by the other trainers, they may swear at you

 ## TODO
-- Add a deamon to set name and choose starter pokete at the start
+- Add a wizard to set name and choose starter pokete at the start
 - Add More maps
+- Add types for attacks and poketes
+- Add evolving

 ## Dependencies
 Pokete depends on python3 and the python-scrap_engine module.